A Linkage-based Doubly Imbalanced Graph Learning Framework for Face Clustering: Experiments

-In order to validate the generalization ability of the methods for imbalance problems, we conduct experiments on two sub-datasets of DeepFashion, which is (H200, S3) and (H500,S3).
-As shown in table \ref{table.2}, all methods except focal loss exceed L-GCN baseline, and class balance loss combined with RIWS achieves the best performance.
+In order to validate the generalization ability of the methods on different data domain, we conduct experiments on two sub-datasets of DeepFashion (i.e. Fashion Clustering data), which is (H200, S3) and (H500,S3).
+As shown in table \ref{table.2}, all methods except focal loss exceed L-GCN baseline, and class balance loss combined with RIWS achieves the best performance, indicating that RIWS owns well domain generalization ability.